juicedata/juicefs-csi-driver/docs/en/examples/mount-resources.md

 # How to configure resource request and limit for Mount Pod

 This document shows how to [configure resource](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers) request and limit for JuiceFS Mount Pod.
-The resource request default value is `1c1g` and limit default value is `2c5g`.
+The resource request for the Mount Pod defaults to 1 CPU and 1GiB of memory, and the resource limit defaults to 2 CPU and 5GiB of memory.

 :::note
-If the CSI Driver is started by process mounting, that is, the startup parameters of CSI Node and CSI Controller use `--by-process=true`, you need to increase the resource request of CSI Node DaemonSet to at least `1c1g`, and increase the resource limit as large as at least `2c5g`.
+If the CSI driver is started by process mounting, that is, the startup parameters of CSI Node and CSI Controller use `--by-process=true`, you need to increase the resource request of CSI Node `DaemonSet` to at least 1 CPU and 1GiB of memory , the resource limit is increased to at least 2 CPU and 5GiB of memory.
 :::

 ## Static provisioning